xluo222/residential-pv-battery/README.md

 ```
 xdg-open san_diego_load_profiles.png
 ```
+The load profiles use the `USA_CA_San.Diego-Miramar.NAS.722930_TMY3_BASE.csv` data.
-To see the export credit rates, run this:
+To see the export credit rates for the San Diego region, run this:
 ```
 python3 export_prices.py
 ```
 which produces `summer_export_profile.csv` and `winter_export_profile.csv`
+`export_prices.py`uses the `Current Year NBT Pricing Upload MIDAS.csv` data.
+`solar_generation_profiles.py`can be run using the `pvwatts_raw_response.json`, or ran using data from an API call.

 # Building the paper
 Navigate to the source_files directory: